Run for Cover (film): Production

-The film was based on a story by Harriet Frank Jr., and Irving Ravetch.
+The film was based on a story by Harriet Frank Jr. and Irving Ravetch.
 They were a married couple who worked separately for ten years then decided to collaborate.
 They worked on a number of stories together, including Run for Cover before becoming established as a major screenwriting team with The Long, Hot Summer (1958).
-Of Run For Cover Frank later said, "We weren't very picky in those days.
+Of Run For Cover, Frank later said "We weren't very picky in those days.
 What was presented was written."

 The movie was made by Pine-Thomas Productions who were best known for their low-budget motion pictures.
 By 1954 however they had switched to concentrating on "A" movies.

 William Dieterle was originally signed to direct.
 In March 1954, Nicholas Ray signed to direct.
-It would be Ray's second Western, after the Johnny Guitar.
+It would be Ray's second Western, after Johnny Guitar.
 James Cagney agreed to star, his first western since The Oklahoma Kid (1939).
 (Cagney's third and last Western would be Tribute to a Bad Man released in 1956.)
-John Derek signed to play the second male lead.
+John Derek signed to play the second male lead Davey Bishop.

+Scenes were filmed at the Durango and Silverton Narrow Gauge Railroad in Colorado and at the Aztec Ruins National Monument in New Mexico.
+Most of the film was shot in the Four Corners region of those states with some interior shots done at the Paramount Pictures studio in Los Angeles.

+Reception

+FilmInk wrote "Cagney is always compelling, and Viveca Lindfords [sic] is great; although Derek plays a weak character yet again, the film could've done with a better actor in his part."

 Soundtrack

-The title song Run for Cover featured music by Howard Jackson and lyrics by Jack Brooks.
+The title song "Run for Cover" featured music by Howard Jackson and lyrics by Jack Brooks.